relmify/jest-fp-ts/README.md

 import '@relmify/jest-fp-ts';
 ```

-If your editor still has problems recognizing these matchers, you may need to specifically include
+If you've added a `global.d.ts` files and your editor still has problems recognizing these matchers,
-the `global.d.ts` file in your Typescript configuration using the `"include"` or `"files"` property.
+you may need to specifically include the `global.d.ts` file in your Typescript configuration using
+the `"include"` or `"files"` property.
 For example, in `tsconfig.json`:

 ```ts
 {